-Students must complete a minimum of 9 units of General Education in residence at CSUN at either the lower or upper division level.
-If completed at the upper division level, the units also may apply to the 9-unit upper division GE requirement described above.
+Students must complete a minimum of 9 units of General Education in residence at a California State University campus at the upper division level.

 Grading Method Requirement

-Students may not take courses on a Credit/No Credit basis to fulfill GE or Title 5 requirements.
+Students may not take courses on a Credit/No Credit basis to fulfill GE requirements.
 Refer to the Policies and Procedures section on Credit/No Credit for all restrictions on this basis of grading.

 Additional General Education Rules